obengwilliam/distributed_systems/README.md

 # What is distributed Systems?
-Coperating computers communication over a network to get some concurrent task done
+Co-operating computers communication over a network to get some concurrent task done

 ### Examples
 - Big Data computations like map reduce